havriutkin/pisnya-api/README.md

 # pisnya-api
-API for Pisnya music app using Express JS
+API for Pisnya music app using Express JS and PSQL